motionstudio/enrolzsh/README.md

 - `enrol --help`: Help screen
 - `enrol --update`: Update enrol when via git, just works when you've cloned the enrolzsh.

-`enrol.projects`: Loads all projects from the main project folder (defined inside the global settings) into the namespace.
+- `enrol.projects`: Loads all projects from the main project folder (defined inside the global settings) into the namespace.
 After this command it's possible to call the project via enrol.PROJECT (PROJECT = Folder name without TLD, if you used any).
-If you had any script in your inside the project it will also work during runtime.
-This command will do the same as autoload, but just at runtime of the terminal.
+If you have a script called `deploy.zsh` inside the project it will also work during runtime.
+This command will do the same as autoload, but only at runtime of the terminal.

 Some shorthands for vagrant inside the defined VM folder:
 - `enrol.vu`: vagrant up